Sarthak-100/Validating-Ontology-Characteristics/README.md

 ## Usage

-To exttract the ontology from DBPedia for validation, use the following command:
+To extract the ontology from DBPedia for validation, use the following command:

 ```bash
 python extract_ontologies.py